Ready to sue a mechanic in California small claims?Start Lawsuit

 In California, you can sue a mechanic for a maximum of $10,000 if you are an individual.

-By suing in small claims you are agreeing to waive any amount over the maximum amount you can sue for, even if you are owed more.
+By suing in small claims you agree to waive any amount over the maximum amount you can sue for, even if you are owed more.

 For example, if a mechanic owes you $15,000, and you decide to sue in small claims, you are waiving suing for an additional $5,000.
 Meaning that you will win a maximum of $10,000.